 Bamboo leads the way toward net-zero carbon

-Net zero refers to the desired balance between the quantities of carbon and greenhouse gasses being released into the atmosphere and being removed from the atmosphere.
+Net zero refers to the desired balance between the quantities of carbon and greenhouse gases being released into the atmosphere and being removed from the atmosphere.
 Because of its tremendous capacity for capturing and storing carbon, bamboo can play a vital role in the move towards net-zero carbon.
 And with more and more corporations, countries and municipalities setting net zero goals, we can be sure that bamboo will only grow in popularity.

 Pursuant to the Paris Climate Agreement of 2016, the European Union and a number of countries like Canada and Chile have pledged to achieve net-zero climate neutrality by 2050.
 Other countries, like Austria and Finland, have set even more ambitious goals, to be carbon neutral by 2040 and 2035, respectively.
 The state of California aims to be neutral by 2045.